grafana/grafana/docs/sources/shared/alerts/alerting_provisioning.md

 For more information on the differences between Grafana-managed and data source-managed alerts, refer to [Introduction to alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/).

-> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/custom-role-actions-scopes/) for more information.
+> If you are running Grafana Enterprise, you need to add specific permissions for some endpoints.
+For more information, refer to [Role-based access control permissions](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/custom-role-actions-scopes/).

 ## Grafana-managed endpoints